 Writer's Block is a semi-regular column about graffiti legends, street bombers, and vandals with a mixture of stories, off-the-cuff interviews, and never-before-seen pictures.
-This article originally appeared on VICE US
+Above, a photo of SKUF painting, courtesy of SKUF.

 Over the course of the 90s, New York City graffiti completed its move from the subways to the streets.
 Increasingly criminalized and vilified, illegal graffiti became more gritty and less colorful, as writers faced grater risks attempting the kinds of elaborate pieces that defined the best of 70s and 80s subway graffiti.
 But they adapted and learned to make do with less, further perfecting the practice of bombing with razor-sharp tags, quick and crisp outlines, and stylish two-color throw-ups.
 SKUF YKK, a proud Bushwick native from a large Puerto Rican family, emerged as one of the leading figures of that era.

 Among his peers, SKUF earned distinction for his style and the ubiquity of his work across the city.
 The graffiti formula is simple: quality x quantity x risk = respect.
 His tag is instantly recognizable by the swooping curve of his letter 'S,' which draws in the eye, while his throw-up is marked by the tension between the somewhat flattened 'S' and the bulging, elongated 'F' that is resolved by the tightly rendered 'K' and 'U,' creating balance, flow, and a distinctive sharpness.
 For years, his name could be seen all over the city, and the beef he was embroiled in as a member of the notorious YKK crew with their rivals in DMS is the stuff of New York legend.